 Additionally, autism sleep issues can be caused by sensory sensitivities and difficulty blocking out certain sounds or sensations.
 Small irritants that people can typically sleep through, like pajamas made from a certain material or a muffled TV in the next room, can be disruptive to a person with ASD.
 That is why it is critically important to establish good sleeping habits at a young age.

 Children and people with autism can experience a variety of sleep difficulties including insomnia, sleep apnea, and struggling to achieve a restful night’s sleep.
+In some cases, bruxism (teeth grinding) is another common problem autistic children experience during sleep.
 While insomnia tends to be the most common sleep issue, many children with autism can also wake up frequently in the middle of the night and even sleepwalk.

 All this to say, there are ways to mitigate the symptoms of autism and sleep issues.
 Sleep is very important for all people within the neurological spectrum, and there is bound to be an effective solution for any child with autism who experiences sleep difficulties.